Ito's Formula for Gaussian Processes with Stochastic Discontinuities: It o's formula

 Noting that $\frac{1}{2}(E[(\Delta^-X_s)^2]+\Delta^- V(s))=E[X_s\Delta^-X_s]$, we obtain

-where, by the local Lipschitz continuity of $F'$ and the growth condition on $F''$, the sum on the right-hand side can be seen to converge unconditionally in $(L^2_X)$.
-We now compute the $S$-transform of the right-hand side at $h\in \mathcal{W}^*_2$.
-Applying the rightcontinuity of $\inth$ and the analogue of \eqref{eq:Stransform_derivative}, we observe that it is given by
+where, by the local Lipschitz continuity of $F'$ and the growth condition on $F''$, the sum on the right-hand side can be seen to converge absolutely in $(L^2_X)$.
+We now compute the $S$-transform of the right-hand side at $h\in \mathcal{A}_{W^*_2}$.
+Applying the right-continuity of $\inth$ and the analogue of \eqref{eq:Stransform_derivative}, we observe that it is given by

 Again, we may conclude that the Wick-Skorokhod integral $\int_{0+}^T F'(X_{s-}) d^\diamond X_s$ exists and that the asserted It\^o formula holds. \end{proof}